-

 Fishing rods and tackle are not included, but you can easily add them to your reservation by giving us a call.
 We do include a net and a minnow bucket.Is gas included?

 Fuel is not included, but your boat will start with a full tank.
-After your trip, we’ll refill it and only charge you for what you used.Can I keep a boat overnight at a VNP campsite?
+After your trip, we’ll refill it and only charge you for what you used.Can I keep a boat overnight at a Voyageurs National Park campsite?

 Yes, as long as there is a suitable dock to safely moor the boat.
 Please call us if you have any questions about your dock.Will you deliver the boat to my VRBO or vacation rental?